pedrostanzani/go-compiler/README.md

 4. Additive (`+`, `-`)
 5. Multiplicative (`*`, `/`)
 6. Unary (`+`, `-`, `!`)
-7. Primary (literals, identifiers, parentheses)
+7. Primary (literals, identifiers, parentheses, function calls)

 ### AST Nodes

 Each node type implements:
-- `evaluate()`: Interprets the node (for testing/debugging)
+- `evaluate(symbolTable: SymbolTable)`: Interprets the node and returns a typed value
-- `generate()`: Emits x86 assembly code

 **Node Types**:
 - `BinOp`: Binary operations (arithmetic, logical, comparison)
-- `UnOp`: Unary operations (negation, not)
+- `UnOp`: Unary operations (negation, logical not)
 - `IntVal`, `StringVal`, `BoolVal`: Literal values
 - `Identifier`: Variable references
 - `Assignment`: Variable assignment
-- `VarDec`: Variable declaration
+- `VarDec`: Variable declaration (with optional initialization)
-- `Block`: Statement block
+- `Block`: Statement block (creates nested scope)
 - `If`: Conditional statement
-- `While`: Loop statement
+- `While`: Loop statement (uses `for` keyword Go-style)
 - `Print`: Output statement
 - `Scan`: Input statement
+- `FuncDec`: Function declaration
+- `FuncCall`: Function call with arguments
+- `Return`: Return statement (throws `OnReturn` exception)
 - `NoOp`: Empty statement

 ### Symbol Table

-Manages variable scope and types:
+Manages variable and function scope:
-- Tracks variable declarations
+- Tracks variable declarations with types
+- Stores function declarations with parameter lists and return types
-- Enforces type safety
+- Enforces type safety at runtime
-- Assigns stack offsets for code generation
+- Supports nested scopes through parent-child relationships
-- Prevents redeclaration errors
+- Prevents redeclaration errors in the same scope

+When a function is called, a new `SymbolTable` is created with the outer scope as its parent, allowing:
+- Parameters to shadow outer variables
+- Local variables to be isolated
+- Access to outer scope variables when not shadowed

-### Code Generator
+### Return Handling

-Produces x86 assembly with:
-- EBP-based stack frame management
-- Integration with C standard library (`printf`, `scanf`)
-- Linux syscalls for program exit
-- Unique labels for control flow (loops, conditionals)
+Function returns are implemented using exceptions:
+- `Return` nodes throw an `OnReturn` exception containing the return value and type
+- `FuncCall` catches `OnReturn` to retrieve the return value
+- Return type checking ensures functions return the declared type (or nothing if no return type is specified)

 ## ⚠️ Important Notes